Bielik20/ng-lazy-forms/README.md

 ng serve
 ```

-Recreation steps are presented bellow.
+Recreation steps are presented below.
 If somewhere in the tutorial appears a path or a file that does not exist yet it means that it should be created.

 ## Setup

 Create a new project named `angular-lazy-forms`:

 ```
 ng new angular-lazy-forms
 ```

 Install ng-lazy-forms package:

 ```
 npm i ng-lazy-forms
 ```